gwexploratoryaudits/brla_explore/R2Audits/Athena/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\Large \frac{Prob(k1 \mid margin=0)}{Prob(k1 \mid margin=m)}">

-decreases with an increase in `k1` (assuming `m > 0`, of course).
-Thus if we choose to stop for a particular value of `k1=32`, we should stop for larger values as well, because the p-value would be smaller.
+decreases with an increase in `k1` (assuming `m > 0`, of course, where `m` is the election margin assumed for the alternate hypothesis).
+Thus if we choose to stop for a particular value of winner ballots in the sample, `k1=32` in this case, we should stop for larger values as well, because the p-value would be smaller.

-So if we decide to stop at `k1=32`:
+If we decide to stop at `k1=32`:

-* The *stopping probability* (the probability that the audit will stop given that the election is as announced) should include the probabilities of all values of `k1 >= 32`.
+* The *stopping probability* (the probability that the audit will stop given that the election is as announced/assumed) should include the probabilities of all values of `k1` such that `k1 >= 32`.
 That is, the stopping probability is the tail of the solid blue curve, the translucent blue area:
 <img src="https://render.githubusercontent.com/render/math?math=\large S_1 = Prob(k1 \geq 32 \mid margin = 0.5)">

 where <img src="https://render.githubusercontent.com/render/math?math=\large S_i"> denotes the stopping probability for round *i*.